synigopulse/oneapi/README.md

     Tags = new[] { "offer", "recruitee", "mylist" }
   )]
   [HttpGet("MYROUTE")]
-  public async Task<IActionResult> GeMyStuffAsync() // implement this one {
+  public async Task<IActionResult> GeMyStuffAsync() // Implement this one.
+  {
     // Check if the user is authorized to use this endpoint
-    // based on checking the JWT token for valid scopes var authResult = await (Context.Current.IsAuthorizedAsync("Api.Read.All", "Api.myspecialAction"));
+    // based on checking the JWT token for valid scopes. var authResult = await (Context.Current.IsAuthorizedAsync("Api.Read.All", "Api.myspecialAction"));

     // Nope... not valid :-(